-This Sardinian fregola and chickpeas is a pretty simple recipe.
-Apart from the fregola and chickpeas, all you need is onions, garlic, celery, tomatoes, tomato passata, parsley and peperoncino (red chili pepper).
+This Sardinian fregola with chickpeas is a pretty simple recipe.
+Apart from the fregola and chickpeas, all you need is onions, garlic, celery, tomatoes, tomato passata, parsley, some vegtable broth and peperoncino (red chili pepper).
 You can leave the latter out if you don’t like spicy food.
-My hubby wanted me to add some pancetta, which I did.
-Just leave that out for a vegetarian version.

-Because the fregola pasta cooks in the soup it actually absorbs a lot of the liquid, so the end result is more like a risotto than a soup.
-In fact, the last stage of cooking is very similar to how Italians make risotto.
+Because the fregola pasta cooks in the soup it actually absorbs a lot of the liquid, so the end result can be more like a soupy risotto than a soup.
 However, if you want your Sardinian fregola with chickpeas to have more liquid, just add some extra broth or water.

 Fregola and chickpeas are a great combo.

-I think fregola and chickpeas are such a great combination.
+Fregola and chickpeas are such a great combination.
 Not only are they delicious together but the similarity in the size and shape of both gives this soup a fabulous texture and look.
 However, if you don’t have fregola you can use Israeli couscous instead, it looks pretty similar.
-Plus as I mentioned before you can add other ingredients to suit your taste.

 Your feedback means a lot to me!